MAD9137/f2024/docs/modules/week5/custom-table-cell.md

 # A Custom Struct for TableViewCell Information

-Often, you will have multiple pieces of data you want to use in a tableViewCell - for example the cell's image and text for a the label.
-The best practice is to make some kind of data object that holds all the pieces of information for each cell, and then make an array of those objects.
-This could be done by using an number of technologies like tuple, structs, classes or even using dictionaries instead of arrays.
-For this example, you will make a simple Struct that holds all the properties for each cell.
+Often, you will have multiple pieces of data you want to display in a tableViewCell.
+For example, you might want a unique title and image to be display in the cell's imageView and textLabel.
+This could be done by using an number of technologies like a dictionary, or an array of tuples, structs, or class objects.

+The best practice is to make a unique object (struct or class) that holds all the pieces of information for each cell - then make an array of those objects.
+This example with demonstrate how to make an array of simple Struct objects that holds all the properties for each cell.

-To do this you need to create a new Swift file in your project folder that will hold the definition for this struct.
-Then you will make an array of these struct objects filled out with the unique data to build the table's cells from.
+The first thing is to create a new Swift file in your project folder that will hold the definition for a new struct.
+Then an array of these struct objects will be created, and filled with the unique data to build the table's cells from.

-## Create a Swift struct containing data for a cell
+## Create a Swift Struct to Hold Cell Data

 To create a new Swift file, right-click (Control+click) on your project folder and select New File.